 Biomaterials are another emerging category of bioproducts produced from cellulose or lignin.
 These include products such as cellulose nanocrystals, cellulose filaments and reinforced thermoplastic composites.
-Biomaterials can be sold for between $2,000 to $20,000 per ODT biomass feedstock and are used in applications such as food, cosmetics, coatings, packaging, electronics, vehicle parts, and other consumer products.
+Biomaterials can be sold for between $2,000 to $20,000 per oven dried tonnes (ODT) biomass feedstock and are used in applications such as food, cosmetics, coatings, packaging, electronics, vehicle parts, and other consumer products.
 Due to their high values, both biochemicals and biomaterials can be economically feasible at small-scale operations for less than $50 million of capital investment.
 These can be stand-alone production plants or upgrades to existing pulp and paper mills.

 Biochemicals are an emerging category of bioproducts produced from cellulosic sugars and lignin such as vanillin, xylitol, phenols, or benzene.
 These chemicals are valued between $1,000 to $8,000 per ODT biomass feedstock and can be used in applications such as food, pharmaceuticals, cosmetics, and adhesives.